-This is the most celebrated property of spandex.
+1. Elasticity and Responsiveness: This is the most celebrated property of spandex.
 In a sculptural context, its ability to stretch and conform to a shape allows an artist to create works that are in a constant state of tension and transformation.
 The material can be stretched to its limit, creating a sense of inner force and emotion.
-It also makes the work responsive to external stimuli.
-A large-scale spandex sculpture can subtly shift and change with a gust of wind, creating a mesmerizing, kinetic effect.
+It also makes the work responsive to external stimuli – a large-scale spandex sculpture can subtly shift and change with a gust of wind, creating a mesmerizing, kinetic effect.

-For artists who create large-scale installations or public art, durability is a critical factor.
+4. Durability and Longevity: For artists who create large-scale installations or public art, durability is a critical factor.
 Spandex, especially when blended with nylon or polyester, is incredibly strong, resilient, and resistant to abrasion and tearing.
-Its superior colorfastness and resistance to UV rays (especially in a high-quality blend) ensure that a work of art can withstand the elements and maintain its visual integrity for a long time.
+Its superior colorfastness and resistance to UV rays ensure that a work of art can withstand the elements and maintain its visual integrity for a long time.
+Our nylon-spandex fabric guide covers the durability and UV resistance characteristics of nylon-spandex constructions for high-demand outdoor applications.

 Part 1: Spandex in Large-Scale Sculpture and Installation Art